Find Your Perfect Wood Product

 Texture: It has a fine, even texture

-Fairly easy to work with both hand and machine tools, though slightly more difficult than soft maple due to hard maple’s higher density.
+Hard Maple is fairly easy to work with both hand and machine tools, though slightly more difficult than soft maple due to hard maple’s higher density.
 Maple has a tendency to burn when being machined with high-speed cutters such as in a router.
-Turns, glues, and finishes well, though blotches can occur when staining, and a pre-conditioner, gel stain, or toner may be necessary to get an even color.
+Hard maple turns, glues, and finishes well, though blotches can occur when staining, and a pre-conditioner, gel stain, or toner may be necessary to get an even color.
+See THIS ARTICLE addressing methods to eliminate blotchy finishing.

 - Flooring